-Flight operations of these nature do carry an inherent risk.
+Flight operations of this nature do carry an inherent risk.
 We wish we could say they didn’t but the truth is a lot can go wrong and when it does the results can be disastrous.

 However, the safety procedures, maintenance, and precautions put in place by the FAA and the Aircraft operators mitigate nearly every possible scenario.
-The chances of being involved in an accident while taking a Las Vegas Helicopter tours are infinitely slim, you are far more likely to hit a jackpot in the casino and we all know that isn’t going to happen.
-These operators fly hundreds of tours every day the vast majority without incident, it’s just those one-in-a-million events attract a lot of headlines!
+The chances of being involved in an accident while taking a Las Vegas Helicopter tour are infinitely slim, you are far more likely to hit a jackpot in the casino and we all know that isn’t going to happen.
+These operators fly hundreds of tours every day the vast majority without incident, it’s just those one-in-a-million events that attract a lot of headlines!